 Bandwidth equal to the frequency separation, defined in Recommendation ITU-R F.746 as ZS, between the nominal centre frequency of the outermost channel of a RF channel arrangement and the limit of the allocated band.

-1.7 Unwanted emissions

-Consist of spurious emissions and out-of-band emissions (RR No. 1.146).

-For DFSS an example of a typical scenario is reported in Fig. 2.

-1.8 Out-of-band emission

-Emission on a frequency or frequencies immediately outside the necessary bandwidth which results from the modulation process, but excluding spurious emissions (RR No. 1.144).

-1.9 Spurious emission

-Emission on a frequency or frequencies which are outside the necessary bandwidth and the level of which may be reduced without affecting the corresponding transmission of information.
-Spurious emissions include harmonic emissions, parasitic emissions, intermodulation products and frequency conversion products, but exclude out-of-band emissions (RR No. 1.145).

-1.10 Characteristic frequency

-A frequency which can be easily identified and measured in a given emission (RR No. 1.149).

-1.11 Multicarrier system
+1.5 Multicarrier system

-For the purpose of this Recommendation, multicarrier systems are those where multiple sub-carriers may be transmitted simultaneously from a final output amplifier or an active antenna;
+Systems where multiple sub-carriers may be transmitted simultaneously from a final output amplifier or an active antenna within an assigned channel of the relevant channel arrangement or a specifically dedicated spectrum slot;

-2 that the following specific design objectives and definitions be used for DFSS; an illustration of those objectives and definitions can be found in Fig. 1;
+2 that the following specific design objectives and terms should be used for DFSS; an illustration of those objectives and definitions can be found in Fig. 1;

-2.1 that, for DFSS, the value of percentage /2 should be taken as 0.5%; this percentage is assumed for single carrier transmitters; when multicarrier systems are concerned, this percentage, with respect to the total power of the whole set of sub-carriers is reduced as a function of the sub-carriers number and bandwidth (see Section 3 of Annex 1 for details);
+2.1 that, for DFSS, the value of percentage /2 should be taken as 0.5%; this percentage is assumed for single carrier transmitters; when multicarrier systems are concerned, this percentage, with respect to the total power of the whole set of sub-carriers should be reduced as a function of the sub-carriers number and bandwidth (see Section 3 of Annex 1 for details);

-2.2 that, for DFSS, the necessary bandwidth is to be considered to have the same value as the occupied bandwidth;
+2.2 that, for DFSS, the necessary bandwidth should be considered to have the same value as the occupied bandwidth;

-2.3 that, according to the type of the utilized RF channel arrangement (see Note 2), the capacity and the modulation format of the transmitted signal, similar DFSS could have a necessary bandwidth which is no more than 20% wider than the radio-frequency channel separation (see Note 2); however, since dissimilar systems operating in the same band could give rise to certain incompatibilities, the relationship between the RF channel separation and the necessary bandwidth requires further study;
+2.3 that, according to the type of the utilized RF channel arrangement (see Note 2), the capacity and the modulation format of the transmitted signal, similar DFSS may have a necessary bandwidth which is no more than 20% wider than the radio-frequency channel separation (see Note 2); however, since dissimilar systems operating in the same band may give rise to certain incompatibilities, the relationship between the RF channel separation and the necessary bandwidth requires further study;

 2.4 that the determination of occupied bandwidth should be done with a spectrum analyser method described in Recommendation ITU-R SM.328 or, whenever possible, by numerical evaluation or integration of the actual emitted spectrum as reported in Annex 1;